NASA-PDS/deep-archive/docs/source/installation/index.rst

 •  Python_ 3.
 This software requires Python 3; it will work with 3.6, 3.7, or
    3.8.
 Python 2 will absolutely *not* work, and indeed Python 2 came to its end of life on the first of January, 2020.
-Run ``python3 --version`` to check.
+Run ``python3 --version``, or ``python3 --version``, to check it is installed.
 •  ``libxml2`` version 2.9.2; later 2.9 versions are fine.
 Run ``xml2-config
    --version`` to find out.
 •  ``libxslt`` version 1.1.28; later 1.1 versions are OK too.
 Run ``xslt-config`` to see.

+..  note:: Windows Users

+    It is highly recommended you install using `Python Anaconda <https://www.anaconda.com/products/individual>`_ as it comes pre-packaged with the necessary dependencies to run the application.

+    During installation, be sure to check the box to add the Anaconda distribution to PATH.

 Consult your operating system instructions or system administrator to install the required packages.
 For those without system administrator access and are